wp-plugins/enhanced-tooltipglossary/readme.txt

 CM Glossary Tooltip is a plugin for WordPress that enables you to parse posts or pages for defined glossary terms, by adding links to a glossary term page that contains the definition of the term used.
 The CM Glossary Tooltip plugin, when enabled, displays a tooltip containing the definition when users hover over the term.
-CM Tooltip creates a glossary index with all terms used.
+CM Tooltip creates a glossary index with all terms used. [ Visit Plugin Site](http://tooltip.cminds.com/)

 [youtube http://www.youtube.com/watch?v=WN3HLZ6ZuBM]